fabian-kruse/pacman/README.md

 Currently, the project is configured using a deep reinforcement agent.

-If you want to test the agent, you can do so using [this link](https://fabian-kruse.github.io/pacman/src/PAC-MAN.html).
+If you want to test the current implementation, you can do so using [this link](https://fabian-kruse.github.io/pacman/src/PAC-MAN.html).

 Otherwise, if you are interested in the implementation of the agents, you might want to clone this repository.